flasgger/flasgger/README.md

 Following YAML conventions, flask-swagger searches for ---, everything preceding is provided as summary (first line) and description (following lines) for the endpoint while everything after is parsed as a swagger Path object.

+In order to support inline definition of [Schema ](https://github.com/swagger-api/swagger-spec/blob/master/versions/2.0.md#schemaObject) objects in [Path](https://github.com/swagger-api/swagger-spec/blob/master/versions/2.0.md#pathItemObject) items, flask-swagger veers a little off from the standard.
+We add (and require) a "name" field for the inline Schema which is then used to correctly place the [Schema](https://github.com/swagger-api/swagger-spec/blob/master/versions/2.0.md#schemaObject) object in the [Definitions](https://github.com/swagger-api/swagger-spec/blob/master/versions/2.0.md#definitionsObject) object.

 To expose your swagger specification to the world you provide a flask route that does something along these lines

 ````